ibm-cloud-docs/watson-knowledge-studio/improve-ml.md

 Use the right sets of data to test and train the annotator component at the right time.

-The documents that you add to the system must be allocated to the following system-level data sets when you create a machine-learning annotator:
+The documents that you add to the system must be allocated to the following system-level data sets when you create a machine learning annotator:

 - **Training set**

     A set of documents that have been annotated through pre-annotation or by human annotators that is used to train the annotator component.
-The goal of the training set is to teach the machine-learning model about correct annotations, which includes teaching the model through text that was not annotated.
+The goal of the training set is to teach the machine learning model about correct annotations, which includes teaching the model through text that was not annotated.

 - **Test set**